Saudi Aramco: Strong-arming investors

 In 2019, sources told the Financial Times that wealthy families of Saudi Arabia had been coerced into joining the Saudi Aramco IPO.
-According to analysts, Aramco could realistically reach a market capitalization of $1 to $1.5 trillion but the Saudis wanted $2 trillion.
-Oddly, many of those who signed up have relatives that were part of the 2017–2019 Saudi Arabian purge.
-According to four sources, the Saudi government "strong-armed", "coerced" or "bullied" some of the wealthiest families in the kingdom into becoming cornerstone investors.

-Human rights

-Saudi Aramco's majority shareholder is the government of Saudi Arabia, where human rights are a matter of concern.
-Saudi Arabia abstained from the United Nations vote adopting the Universal Declaration of Human Rights, saying it contradicted sharia law.
-The country holds a reservation to the Convention on the Rights of the Child against any provisions that are in conflict with sharia law.
-The government has been accused of routinely using torture and of violently oppressing critics, women, along with other social groups.

 Lobbying and research projects

 Saudi Aramco has funded almost 500 studies in last five years on energy issues and collaborated with the United States Department of Energy on projects to boost oil production, such as developing more efficient gasoline, enhanced oil recovery and methods to increase the flow of oil from wells.
 Since 2016, Saudi Arabia has spent around $140 million on lobbying to influence public opinion and policies in the US.
 In an effort to keep gasoline cars competitive, Saudi Aramco is working on a device which would trap some of the carbon dioxide upon attaching it to cars running on gasoline.
 Saudi Aramco has partnered with Hyundai to develop a fuel for gas-electric vehicles which will run on petroleum.